Version 8.6, December 2025

 2.1 Pipes made from Recognised Grades of Plastics

-The following requirements apply to pipes made from the previously assessed and recognised grades of plastics and outlined in Figure 1:
+The following requirements apply to pipes made from the previously assessed and recognised grades of plastics and outlined in Figure 1, route a:

 1. The application must be made by the supplier of pipes to the water industry on the Pipes Systems Application Form.
-Full disclosure of the formulation of the recognised grade is not required.
+Full disclosure of the formulation of the recognised grade is not required but may be requested.

 2. The applicant must provide an “Instructions for Use” document for its pipe.
 Guidance on producing this document is given in Advice Sheet 2.

-3. The applicant must provide a copy of an odour and flavour test (BS 6920-2.2.2 or equivalent European test) carried out on test samples, taken at random from three different production batches of the smallest diameter pipe for which approval is sought.
+3. The applicant must provide a copy of an odour and flavour test (BS 6920-2.2.2) carried out on test samples, taken at random from three different production batches of the smallest diameter pipe for which approval is sought.
 Each test must have been undertaken by filling test lengths of pipe incorporating appropriate heat weld or solvent weld joints (as outlined in the IFU).

-4. That the recognised grade remains valid in Annex 3 of the List, i.e. is within the listed expiry date.
+4. That the recognised grade remains valid in Annex 3 of the List, i.e. is within 6-months of the listed expiry date.

 2.2 Approval of pipes made from a Grade of Plastic not on the Recognised Grades List

-Applications should be made in the normal way as described in Advice Sheet 1 where a plastic material is not intended to be added as a recognised grade.
+Applications should be made in the normal way as described in Advice Sheet 1 and Advice Sheet 12 where a plastic material is not intended to be added as a recognised grade.

 2.3 Applications to add a New Grade of Plastic to the Recognised Grades List

-This may be undertaken in two ways as outlined in Figure 2, either:
+This may be undertaken in two ways as outlined in Figure 1, route b, either:

 1. A plastic grade manufacturer may make an application, similar to the product application process.
-Currently there isn’t a recognised grades application form on the Reg31 portal.
-Please contact the Reg31 team for instructions on making an application Reg31.Enquiries@defra.gov.uk.
-Any testing requirements would be on extruded pipe test pieces and required to be assessed prior to inclusion to Annex 3.
+Use the Non-metallic construction products application form submitted via the Reg 31 application portal.
+Any testing requirements would be based on the formulation and how the product is used.

-2. A pipe manufacturer may obtain approval for a pipe made from a grade of plastic not on the recognised grades list using the normal product approval process, after successful approval and with the agreement of both the pipe and material manufacturer, the grade may be added to the recognised grades list in Annex 3.
+2. A pipe manufacturer may obtain approval for a pipe made from a grade of plastic not on the recognised grades list using the normal product approval process.
+After successful approval, and with the agreement of both the pipe and material manufacturer, the grade may be added to the recognised grades list in Annex 3 of the List on the dashboard.
 These types of application are often carried out in collaboration.

 3. Factory Applied Coating